Interview with Fanni Virág, our first Atlanticist Fellowship Alumna at the Atlantic Council

 What impact did your US experience have on your overall journey?

 It was a great push forward and also a closure of an old chapter.
 It opened up completely new paths for me both mentally and professionally.
 Generally, the United States and its moral foundations had a great impact on me.

 I took a new and exciting direction in my career by learning organizational development, where further challenges lie ahead.

 What words of advice do you have for future recruits?

 I would advise everyone to always be curious, conscious and stay focused.
-The Hungary Initiatives Foundation offers great, life-changing programs, I encourage everyone to apply.
+The Hungary Foundation offers great, life-changing programs, I encourage everyone to apply.

 What books are currently on your reading list?

 It’s a never-ending list, but the very next one is The Anatomy of Peace from The Arbinger Institute.